-Freeplay is the world’s longest-running independent games festival, located in Melbourne, Australia.
+Freeplay is the world’s longest-running independent games organisation, located in Melbourne, Australia.
+We create festivals and events including Angles, Parallels and the Freeplay Awards.

-The festival draws Australia’s independent games community together at its conference, public events program, exhibitions, workshops, and awards.
-The festival joins players, makers, critics, academics, students, and families for a critical celebration of the artistry of independent games and playful culture.
+Our organisation draws Australia’s independent games community together at its conference, public events program, exhibitions, workshops, and awards.
+We join players, makers, critics, academics, students, and families for a critical celebration of the artistry of independent games and playful culture.

 Since 2004, Freeplay has played host to thousands of attendees and hundreds of talks from speakers such as Harvey Smith (Deus Ex), Kieron Gillen (Rock, Paper, Shotgun), Jonathan Blow (Braid), Brandon Boyer (IGF Chair), Adam Saltsman (Canabalt), Mare Sheppard (N+), Tetsuya Mizaguchi (Rez), Erin Robinson (Gravity Ghost), Steve Swink (Scale), Austin Wintory (Journey), Zuraida Buter (Playful Arts Festival), Tale of Tales (The Path), Richard Lemarchand (Uncharted), Hannah Nicklin (Mutazione), Bahiyya Khan (after HOURS), Squinky (Dominique Pamplemousse), and Zedeck Siew (A Thousand Thousand Islands).